shrey183/DengAI/README.md

 ### Notes:

-I add the total_cases column from the file dengue_labels_train.csv to dengue_features_train.csv.
+I added the total_cases column from the file dengue_labels_train.csv to dengue_features_train.csv.